microsoft/vscode-docs/docs/editor/extension-gallery.md

 ![extension dependencies](images/extension-gallery/extension-dependencies.png)

 **Note:** If your computer's Internet access goes through a proxy server, you will need to configure the proxy server.
-See [Proxy Server Support](/docs/setup/setup-overview.md#proxy-server-support) for details.
+See [Proxy server support](/docs/setup/network.md#proxy-server-support) for details.

 By clicking on the Extensions view's `...` **More** button, it is possible to show: